FAQ

 If you know your tank's demand: enter your daily alkalinity drop in dKH, plus your calcium and magnesium demand in ppm/day.
 The calculator outputs exact mL/day for each chemistry and tells you how long one packet lasts.

-If you don't know your tank's demand yet, start with the profile defaults (mixed reef or SPS) and test alkalinity after 3–4 days to calibrate.
+If you don't know your tank's demand yet.
+Start with the profile defaults (mixed reef or SPS) and test alkalinity after 3–4 days to calibrate.
+The calculator is free and takes two minutes.
+Use it before your first dose, not after.

 The mixing guide on the calculator page has a step-by-step animation if you want to see each stage.